• Skip to primary navigation

 Preparing the chutney in a pan

-4. Heat over a medium heat until the ingredients come to the boil.
-Turn down the heat and simmer for around 40 minutes without a lid.
-Turn up the heat and boil rapidly for around 10 minutes, again without a lid, to encourage the mixture to reduce.
+Bring to the boil and then simmer for around 40 minutes without a lid.
+Turn up the heat and boil rapidly for around 10 minutes, again without a lid until the liquid has reduced.
+The time this will take will vary depending on the type of tomatoes used as some tomatoes contain more water than others.

-6. Spoon the chutney into the prepared jars whilst it is still hot (see "Tips" below) and fill to just below the tops.
-Make sure there are no air pockets.
-If you can see any air pockets through the side of the jars, pass a clean knife into the chutney to remove the air pocket.
+Spoon the chutney into the sterilised jars whilst it is still hot (see "Tips" below) and fill to just below the tops making sure there are no air pockets.
+If you see any air pockets through the side of the jars pass a clean knife into the chutney to remove it.
 Tightly screw on the lids whilst the chutney is still hot.
+Clean any runs from the outsides of the jars and lids.

-7. Store the jars of chutney in a dark place such as at the back of a cupboard, for a minimum of 8 weeks before trying.
+Store the jars of chutney in a dark place such as at the back of a cupboard for a minimum of 8 weeks before eating.
 This will allow the flavours to mingle.
 If you can leave longer then that is even better as the flavours will continue to mature and improve.

 Tips